Rajikul340/machinaries-shop-client/README.md

 ###### live Site (https://machinaries-shop.web.app/)

 #### Feature Of My Project
-* Find All categories of Industrial Re uses Machine
+* buyer seller and admin dashboard
-* Buying Machine with Low price
+* stripe payment system added
-* EveryOne have Create Buyer Or seller Account
+* product added to white list page
-* Delevari with Free
+*  admin can delete buyer or seller
-* get chaina and japanies machine
+* seller can admin request to the admin